crudolfs/reactive-workshop/README.md

 # Workshop Reactive Programming
+This workshop is part of my presentation: [Thinking Reactive](https://gitpitch.com/crudolfs/thinking-reactive).

 In this workshop you'll learn the basics and some more advanced topics regarding Reactive Programming in Java.
 All samples will use RxJava2, but feel free to use Project Reactor instead.

 ## 1. Creating Publishers
 This section is about creating Publishers.